 There are two methods that use electric current to destroy and remove DPN: electrocautery and electrodesiccation.
 With electrocautery (or thermal cautery), electric current runs through a small probe with a fine needle electrode tip to cauterize (burn or destroy) skin tissue.
 In electrocautery the tip becomes hot, but the current doesn’t pass through the patient.

 After treatment lesions will be red and swollen (like an insect bite) for an hour or so.
 An antibiotic ointment is applied to soothe the skin.
-The treated skin will scab and fall off within 7 - 10 days.
+The treated skin will scab and fall off within seven to 10 days.
 Lesions don’t grow back, but new ones may develop.

 DPN can also be treated using cryotherapy (freezing) using liquid nitrogen, but there is a possibility of discoloration and scarring and the risk of post-inflammatory hyperpigmentation, that makes it a potentially less appealing option.

-Lasers are the most expensive option and create a scab that falls off a few days later.
+Lasers are the most expensive treatment and create a scab that falls off a few days later.
 The Nd:YAG laser has a wavelength (1064nm) that is safe for dark skin.
 It coagulates melanin in the dark spots and blood vessel supply to the growths.
 There is a little pain but minimal side effects.
 The skin heals within one week.
-There is a possibility of skin discoloration but it will fade.
+There is a possibility of skin discoloration, but it will fade if it does happen.
 Sometimes a lightening agent is used to speed up fading.

 After any treatment, refrain from picking at lesions and avoid sun exposure.
-Do not use any anti-aging products or alpha hydroxy acids, or any other products that have ingredients that are abrasive can potentially cause irritation, skin sensitivity or photosensitivity.
+Do not use any anti-aging products, alpha hydroxy acids, or any other products that have ingredients that are abrasive and can potentially cause irritation, skin sensitivity, or photosensitivity.
 Apply sunscreen whenever you will be exposed to sunlight.
-If the face and cheeks have been treated do not apply makeup, including blush for 3 to 4 days after treatment.
+If the face and cheeks have been treated, do not apply makeup, including blush, to the area for three to four days after treatment.